caw2217/CSCI-711/README.md

-## Overview
 This is a repository that holds all the code and renders from my rust raytracer.
 This raytracer supports k-d trees for navigating complex scenes efficiently, volumetrics, and tone-mapping.

 # Final Project Report
 ## Intro